AlexJMcIntyre/Tildagon-MQTT-RGB-Light/README.md

 Turn your EMF Tildagon badge into a RGB light, hooked into your Home Assistant server (or other MQTT solution!)
-This process is a little bit involved
+This process is a little bit involved and a bit hacky, sorry!

 1.)
 You need to install the umqtt.simple library onto your badge.
 I used Thonny; once you've got the badge connected, look under tools > Manage Packages